User management in Raspberry Pi OS is done on the command line. The default user is

 Create a new user

-You can create additional users on your Raspbian installation with the
+You can create additional users on your Raspberry Pi OS installation with the

 sudo adduser bob and you'll be prompted for a password for the new user

 bob.
 Leave this blank if you don't want a password.

 When you create a new user, they will have a home folder in

 Upon creating a new user, the contents of

 /etc/skel/ will be copied to the new user's home folder.
 You can add or modify dot-files such as the